mtszkarbowiak/ktl/README.md

 6. **Move Semantics**: The library extensively uses move semantics to avoid unnecessary copying of objects.
 This is especially important for large objects such as arrays and dictionaries.
 A macro to block implicit copying is considered.
 7. **No RTTI**: The library does not use RTTI.
 This is a performance optimization, as RTTI can be expensive in terms of memory and performance.
 8. **No Inheritance**: The library does not use inheritance.
 It creates a lot of problems, best described by the author of the STL itself, Alexander Stepanov.
+9. **Allocators Universality**: Collections must be able to accept all types of allocators.

 ## IV.
 Design Principles